anweshaiitp/CaptureTheFlag-dep/NOTES.markdown

 This repository holds the capture the flag framework used by NJACK, IIT Patna.

-Should we allow each individual user to login or should we stick to one team per session login ? if inidividual user logges in, should we
 ## TODO :

 - [X] Modify `user_registration` to incorporate team registration